arnodelorme/neurofeedbacklab/README.md

+REPOSITORY IN DEVELOPMENT - CHECK AGAIN IN ONE MONTH OR SO

 # Neurofeedbacklab:

 A Neurofeedback software approach based on Matlab.
 There is no visual programming languager, so it is only sutable for those who do not fear source code and the command line.
 Programming experience is needed to fine tune the protocol parameters but not for running experiments.